 Dismantling inequalities in food systems

-ACBio both informs and amplifies the voices of social movements fighting for food justice and food sovereignty in Africa.
-ACBio is committed to dismantling inequalities in food and agriculture systems in Africa, as well as people’s right to define their own food and agriculture systems.
+ACB both informs and amplifies the voices of social movements fighting for food justice and food sovereignty in Africa.
+ACB is committed to dismantling inequalities in food and agriculture systems in Africa, as well as people’s right to define their own food and agriculture systems.
 They believe in people’s right to healthy and culturally appropriate food, produced through ecologically sound and sustainable methods.

 - Protection of Africa’s biodiversity, traditional knowledge, seed systems, genetic diversity, food production systems, culture, and diversity from the threats and risks posed by genetic engineering and industrial agriculture;